In business, the value of genuinely understanding the consumer is multidimensional.

 This may involve uncovering patterns in the data that show certain products appearing more popular at certain times each year or that specific demographics tend to make purchases online versus in-store.

-For example, in the chart above, which shows 2022 units purchased for select small appliances brands, there’s a noticeable lift in purchase rates for all these brands from Q3 to Q4.
+For example, in the chart below, which shows 2022 units purchased for select small appliances brands from Durable IQ, there’s a noticeable lift in purchase rates for all these brands from Q3 to Q4.

 2022 Share Growth (by units sold)